IbrahimAli-git/SAD-ADR-Assessment/Use-Case-Formatting/index.md

 •	University taught format.

 ## Decision
-I chose to use the university taught format as it was well written and effective.
+I chose to use the university taught format.

 ## Rationale
 • The main reason I chose to use the university taught format is that it is the format which is generally used in software development.